 Who stars in the series?

 Krysten Ritter plays the protagonist, Lucy, “a woman with an unimaginable origin story, trying to find her place in the world.”
-Ritter is best known for Don’t Trust the B in Apartment 23 and Jessica Jones.
+Ritter is best known for Don’t Trust the B in Apartment 23, Jessica Jones, and Breaking Bad.
 And while Ritter is listed as “Lucy”, you can bet there will be plenty more clones where she came from.

-Keeley Hawes (Bodyguard, It’s A Sin) has been cast as an unnamed scientist, with Amanda Fix (North of Normal), Avan Jogia (Zombieland: Double Tap), Rya Kihlstedt (Superman & Lois), and James Hiroyuki Liao (Barry) joining the cast as well.
+Keeley Hawes has been cast as Kira Manning, with Amanda Fix (North of Normal) as Jules, Avan Jogia (Zombieland: Double Tap) as Jack, Rya Kihlstedt (Superman & Lois) as Eleanor Miller, and James Hiroyuki Liao (Barry) as Paul Darros.

 What is Echoes about?